Friday, June 28, 2024

 This time he kept quiet.
 It's a practical problem ... nobody is to blame for anything.
 Why is she making out like she's a victim?
 And that he had caused it!

-She went on for what seemed a long time, keeping her victim stance and accusing him of being inconsiderate and autocratic.
+She went on for what seemed a long time, keeping her victim stance.
+She accused him of being inconsiderate and autocratic.
 He let her carry on.
 Eventually she ran out of accusations.
 They did not agree on a compromise.
 They never spoke about it again.

-Friday came and he went to Rosalind's 21st, left reasonably early and then joined Kayla at her sister's farewell event.
+Friday came and he went to Rosalind's 21st.
+He left reasonably early and then joined Kayla at her sister's farewell event.

 In the days following the incident he kept rehashing in his mind what had transpired.
 He still saw it as merely a clash of dates, a simple, unfortunate twist of fate.
 He still felt it should have been an easily resolvable problem.
 It need not have caused the tension in their relationship that it had.

-He was able to also appreciate Kayla's position, disappointed and that the situation had made her feel like she was the victim.
+He appreciated Kayla's position, disappointment.
+It had made her feel like she was the victim.
 He rejected that it was his fault and would not accept blame for it.
 Perhaps he could have handled it differently.
 He still did not see her as being a victim.
 Not even a victim of circumstances.

 Did she really believe she is the victim here or is she deliberately manipulating him?
 No, he ruled out manipulation.
 She genuinely felt that she was being disadvantaged.
-She was so convincing about how she saw the situation that she had Nathan questioning his own judgement.
+She was very convincing about how she saw the situation.
+It had Nathan questioning his own judgement.
 Whatever the reality, he did not see himself as a candidate for being manipulated.
 Not blatant manipulation anyway.
 Could it possibly be his blind spot?
 No, he ruled out manipulation.

 Perhaps he was too used to making decisions on his own.
 He'd been single for a long time and was not accustomed to consulting with a partner.
-In all probability the habit of deciding for himself caused him to feel she was trying to take away his independence.
+Perhaps making decisions without having to consult a partner had become a habit.
+Now he felt she was trying to take away his independence.
 Could it be that he had overreacted?

-In the end he settled for somewhere between the two extremes, his view, an unfortunate clash of dates, easily resolved.
+In the end he settled for somewhere between the two extremes.
+His view was still, it's an unfortunate clash of dates, easily resolved.
 On the other extreme, Kayla's take, unreasonable demands, an infringement on her rights.
-He concluded that he probably could have handled it differently, blamed himself for being somewhat insensitive and undertook to tread carefully in future.
+He probably could have handled it differently.
+Blamed himself for being somewhat insensitive and undertook to tread carefully in future.
 It was all part of getting to know one another.

 No comments: